In this video you'll learn:

 But I think what has come home — not just for fund managers, but also for fund buyers — is: what is the effect of portfolio turnover?
 Do fund managers turn over the portfolio more than they have to?
 Should they be investing more long-term?
 Does it question their quality and their ability in terms of buying and selling discipline?

-RP: The beauty of index funds — market cap-weighted funds in particular — is that transaction costs are very much lower than for active funds.
+Robin Powell: The beauty of index funds — market-cap-weighted funds in particular — is that transaction costs are very much lower than for active funds.
 Over time, that can make a huge difference to your returns.